markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Edit Face Texture

 Edit texture placement on selected direct 3D geometry faces, or on every face of selected Geometry Objects.
+Parameter changes update the selected geometry in the 3D view immediately, so texture adjustments can be judged while editing.

 Parameters: